ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 personalize the installation
 change the root passwd (welc0me) using the `passwd` command

-rename your server as follows (xyz in the example)
+rename your NAS server as follows (xyz in the example)
 ```
 export hostname="myname"
 hostname $hostname